Nercury/twig-rs/README.md

-# Twig templating engine for Rust
+# Twig template engine for Rust

 [![Build Status](https://travis-ci.org/Nercury/twig-rs.svg)](https://travis-ci.org/Nercury/twig-rs)

 [Read `twig-rs` library docs](http://nercury.github.io/twig-rs)

-Flexible, fast, secure templating engine for Rust.
+Flexible, fast, secure template engine for Rust.
 The aim is to be 100% syntactically compatible with [Twig for PHP][twig-for-php].
-The secondary aim is to provide functionally equivalent ways to extend and customize templating with extensions.
+The secondary aim is to provide functionally equivalent ways to extend and customize template with extensions.

 Note that at this moment this is very much work in progress, and is not usable.